 World reacts to death of former Soviet leader Mikhail Gorbachev, who helped bring down the Iron Curtain

-Leaders from around the world are paying tribute to Mikhail Gorbachev, the last leader of the Soviet Union, after news of his death Tuesday at the age of 91.

-President Joe Biden in a statement called Gorbachev "a man of remarkable vision," praising the reforms the Soviet leader enacted in the USSR's final years.
+Leaders from around the world continued paying tribute Wednesday to Mikhail Gorbachev, the last leader of the Soviet Union, after his death at the age of 91 was confirmed the previous day.
+President Joe Biden called Gorbachev "a man of remarkable vision," praising the reforms the Soviet leader enacted in the final years of the USSR.

-"These were the acts of a rare leader – one with the imagination to see that a different future was possible and the courage to risk his entire career to achieve it," Mr. Biden said.
+"These were the acts of a rare leader — one with the imagination to see that a different future was possible and the courage to risk his entire career to achieve it," Mr. Biden said in his statement.
 "The result was a safer world and greater freedom for millions of people."

 U.N.
 Secretary-General António Guterres called Gorbachev "a one-of-a kind statesman who changed the course of history."